AgencyAgency/Fall2013LessonPlan/COURSE_SCHEDULE.md

 > * **Activities**: Review typical days and discuss patterns, example walk around campus, take notes & photos (finishing up 5Ws & H)
 > * **HW/PB**: Who do you want to build a solution for?
 Whom do you want to ask more questions of?
 Pick an audience of interest and write survey questions.
            * Do you have any assumptions about what you expect to see out in the field?
 Write them down.
+           * Start taking photos to help illustrate your typical days.
+Look for physical traces.

 **9/6 F  Day 8** Field research